 The Takeaway

 While it may be possible to purchase a money order with a credit card in some places, it’s rarely a good idea to do so.
-These costs of incurring a cash advance from your credit card will almost certainly exceed the value you receive from the transaction.
+The costs of incurring a cash advance from your credit card will almost certainly exceed the value you receive from the transaction.
 By taking a closer look at both the advantages and drawbacks of money orders and the different ways to purchase them, you can make the best decision for your needs.
-Even if you don’t end up using your credit card to purchase a money order, it’s still important to find a credit card that suits your needs and that can use how you’d like to.
-Lantern by SoFi offers a wide variety of credit cards at its marketplace, and you can easily apply for credit card preapproval.
-Take a minute to see what’s offered and weigh credit card rates to find a credit card that’s right for you.
+If you don’t end up using your credit card to purchase a money order, it’s still important to find a credit card that suits your needs.
+Lantern by SoFi offers a wide variety of credit cards at its marketplace, and you can apply for credit card preapproval.

 Frequently Asked Questions